Travel to Belgium

 A Visa D allows you to travel to Belgium.
 Once you have arrived you will need to register with the commune where you are living to obtain a residence permit.

-The Visa D also allows you to travel to other Schengen countries for a maximum of 3 months in a 6 month period of time.
+The Visa D also allows you to travel to other Schengen countries for a maximum of 3 months in a 6-month period of time.

 How

-Before submitting your application you will need to have paid the administrative fee or show that you qualify for exemption.
+Before submitting your application, you will need to have paid the administrative fee or show that you qualify for an exemption.
 Without this document, the visa application cannot be accepted.
-Please check the website of the Immigration Office for more information.
+Please visit the Immigration Office Website for more information.

 Register your arrival